Abd Allah ibn Ja'far: Battles

 With regard to his presence in the Battle of the Camel, it is said that at the end of the battle, while entrusting the return of Aisha to Medina under the protection of her brother Muhammad ibn Abi Bakr, Ali ordered for payment of 12,000 dirhams to Aisha.
 Abd Allah thinking that the amount was too little, provided a larger sum for Aisha.
 According to Ibn A'tham al-Kufi, in the Battle of Siffin Abd Allah commanded the infantry in the army of Ali ibn Abi Talib together with his half-brother, Muhammad ibn Abi Bakr and his cousins, Muhammad ibn al-Hanafiyya and Muslim ibn Aqil.

 Politics

-Abd Allah was a staunch supporter of his uncle Ali in the civil war.
+Abd Allah was a prominent advisor to his uncle Ali during the First Fitna.
 He maintained a reputation for liberality and patronage in Medina, earning him the nickname “the Ocean of Generosity”.
-After the death of Ali ibn Abi Talib, Abd Allah ibn Ja'far together with his cousins Hasan and Husayn participated in washing the body and dressed him for burial in three robes without a kurta (a long shirt).
+Following the assassination of Ali in 661, Abd Allah joined his cousins Hasan and Husayn in performing the funeral rites.
+They washed the body and dressed it for burial in three robes without a kurta.

-In addition to some spy reporting to Ali ibn Abi Talib that Qays ibn Sa'd, his governor at Egypt had given allegiance to Mu'awiya I, he received his letter which was written in perspective of affairs emerged on account of a conspiracy caused by opponent of Ali.
-Ali called his sons and Abd Allah ibn Ja'far and consulted the matter.
-Upon advice of Abd Allah, Ali wrote a letter ordering Qays ibn Sa'd to seek the people to give their allegiance as the Muslims have done (after the 3rd Caliph).
-But, if they do not, then fight them.
-The governor of Egypt against this communication wrote a letter to Ali ibn Abi Talib.
-Then Abd Allah ibn Ja'far requested his father in law to replace Qays ibn Sa'd with Muhammad ibn Abi Bakr as governor of Egypt and pleaded that if he really has gone over to Mu'awiya, he will refuse to give up Egypt.
-However, according to Tabari it was a poor advice consequent to meeting of Qays ibn Sa'd with Ali during the period of killing of Muhammad ibn Abi Bakr.